-In a webmaster hangout on YouTube, Google’s John Mueller explained that mobile first indexing is not mobile-friendly indexing.
+In a webmaster hangout on YouTube, Google’s John Mueller explained more about mobile indexing.
+He said that mobile first indexing is not mobile-friendly indexing.
 If Google finds that the website delivers the same (or nearly the same) content for mobile devices as for desktop computers, the website will be switched to mobile-first indexing:

 “Desktop only is essentially a unique form of a responsive design, right?
 It’s like the same design on mobile and on desktop so I could certainly see our algorithms saying well nothing breaks when we switch the site over to mobile indexing, so might as well do it.”

 He explained that being indexed by the mobile bot does not mean that the website will get ranked in the mobile results: